aspose-words/Aspose.Words-Documentation/cpp/getting-started/licensing/_index.md

 Using the [SetLicense](https://apireference.aspose.com/words/cpp/class/aspose.words.license#setlicense_stream) method, you can try to find the license file in the embedded resources or assembly folders for further use.

-The following code example demonstrates how to initialize a license from a folder:
+The following code example shows how to initialize a license from a folder:

 {{< gist "aspose-words-gists" "d55d8631947d283b1f0da99afa06c492" "Examples-DocsExamples-source-Programming with Documents-Apply License-ApplyLicenseFromFile.h" >}}

 ##### Load a License from a Stream Object

-The following code example demonstrates how to initialize a license from a stream using another [SetLicense](https://apireference.aspose.com/words/cpp/class/aspose.words.license#setlicense_stream) method:
+The following code example shows how to initialize a license from a stream using another [SetLicense](https://apireference.aspose.com/words/cpp/class/aspose.words.license#setlicense_stream) method:

 {{< gist "aspose-words-gists" "d55d8631947d283b1f0da99afa06c492" "Examples-DocsExamples-source-Programming with Documents-Apply License-ApplyLicenseFromStream.h" >}}